Kayley Holderness FSDC

 Inspired by the beautiful tonal paintings of Calla Lillies by Tamara de Lempicka and the dramatic curves in the architectural work of Santiago Calatrava, Kayley aspires to create work that is sensual and tactile, whilst exploring curves, balance and symmetry.
 The method of making heavily informs the direction of the work and, at the moment, Kayley most enjoys creating sculptural vessels by layering and blending coils of clay.

-Kayley has been involved with the Society since 2009.
-Most recently, in her role as Interim Chair March 2020-2021 and, currently, as a Trustee, Kayley is working with the Society's Council and Volunteer Teams to build the profile of the Society and promote high standards of British craftsmanship.
+Kayley has been involved with the Society since 2009 and is currently a Trustee.
+Kayley is working with the Society's Council and Volunteer Teams to build the profile of the Society and promote high standards of British craftsmanship.

 Now in her eighth year of running the successful and independent 'Islington Pottery Workshops' at Islington Arts Factory, Kayley spends many hours in the week teaching, with a regular programme of group workshops and private tuition sessions.

 Receiving her formal education between 2005 and 2009, Kayley trained as a Ceramic Designer at Central Saint Martins College of Art and Design, University of the Arts London.
 Kayley received Highly Commended status and was a Finalist for two design competitions whilst at university, but most notably was awarded the Silvie Nisbet Scholarship, which she put towards a month-long trip to America, spending time in two ceramics studios in New York and Philadelphia.
 Kayley worked at various times as a studio assistant to seven established ceramicists.